Smooth and probabilistic PARAFAC model with auxiliary covariates: Introduction

-Our model is built upon a large body of previous literature around PCA, functional PCA, and tensor decomposition.
-PCA\slash SVD is the most popular tool for dimension reduction and exploration of multivariate observations.
-Functional PCA \citep{besse1986principal, yao2005functional} is often used in particular for modeling longitudinal data.
-It utilizes the smoothness of time trajectories to handle sparsity in the longitudinal observations, and estimates the eigenvectors and factor scores under this smoothness assumption.
-The smoothed probabilistic PARAFAC model can be viewed as an extension of functional PCA to the setting of three-way tensor decomposition \citep{acar2008unsupervised,sidiropoulos2017tensor} using the parallel factor (PARAFAC) model \citep{harshman1994parafac,carroll1980candelinc}.

-Tensor decomposition has been applied to many applications, including speech signal separation\citep{nion2009batch}, topic modeling \citep{anandkumar2012tensor}, communication \citep{nion2010tensor}, spectral hypergraph theory and hyper-graph matching\citep{duchenne2011tensor}, and analysis of biomedical multi-omics data \citep{taguchi2019multiomics, xu2020exploring}.
-In the study of multivariate longitudinal data in economics \citep{fan2008high,lam2011estimation,fan2011high}, researchers have combined tensor decomposition with auto-cross-covariance estimation and autoregressive models \citep{wang2019factor,wang2021high}.
-However, these methods usually do not work well with highly sparse data or do not scale well with the feature dimensions, which are important for working with medical data.
-In \cite{yokota2016smooth} and \cite{imaizumi2017tensor}, the authors introduce smooth tensor decomposition models, and estimate the model parameters by iteratively solving penalized regression problems.
+In the study of multivariate longitudinal data in economics, researchers have combined tensor decomposition with auto-cross-covariance estimation and autoregressive models \citep{fan2008high,lam2011estimation,fan2011high, bai2016econometric, wang2019factor,wang2021high}.
+These approaches do not work well with highly sparse data or do not scale well with the feature dimensions, which are important for working with medical data.
+Functional PCA \citep{besse1986principal, yao2005functional} is often used for modeling sparse longitudinal data in the matrix-form.
+It utilizes the smoothness of time trajectories to handle sparsity in the longitudinal observations, and estimates the eigenvectors and factor scores under this smoothness assumption. \cite{yokota2016smooth} and \cite{imaizumi2017tensor} introduced smoothness to tensor decomposition models, and estimated the model parameters by iteratively solving penalized regression problems.
+The methods above don't consider the auxiliary covariates $\bZ$.

-In contrast to the approaches of \cite{yokota2016smooth} and \cite{imaizumi2017tensor}, SPACO is a probabilistic model, which also jointly models the longitudinal data with potentially high-dimensional non-temporal covariates $\bZ$.
-The incorporation of auxiliary covariates can sometimes improve signal estimation quality in the matrix setting \citep{li2016supervised}, and we observe similar improvements when the auxiliary covariates contain important information about the subject clustering structure.
-We also suggest methods for good initialization and efficient selection of tuning parameters, which are important in practice but were not discussed in these two previous works.

-Even in settings without auxiliary covariates $\bZ$, our combination of probabilistic modeling and automatic parameter tuning provides an attractive alternative to existing smooth tensor decomposition methods.
-We will refer to this model without covariates as SPACO-, and we will also compare SPACO with SPACO- in our simulations.

-The paper is organized as follows.
-Section \ref{sec:recap} provides a brief review of the PARAFAC decomposition and related tensor decomposition methods.
-We describe the SPACO model in Section \ref{sec:model} and model parameter estimation with fixed tuning parameters in Section \ref{sec:estimation}.
-In Section \ref{sec:extensions}, we discuss parameter initialization, the choice of tuning parameters, cross-fitting, and hypothesis testing.
-We provide extensive simulations in Section \ref{sec:sims} on the different aspects of the SPACO model.
-Finally, in Section \ref{sec:applications}, we apply SPACO to two SARS-COV-2 data sets and demonstrate its use in immunological studies.